Grape: 100% Syrah

 Notes from the winemaker:

-Yields ranged between 29 & 38 hectolitres per hectare.
+Yields were tiny, ranging between 9 & 17 hectolitres per hectare.

 Our 'simple yet attentive' farming philosophy remains unchanged, with paramount importance placed on prudence, organics and our alignment with lunar rhythms.
 All cuts are made amid descending moons and with the greatest of care, yearning to produce fine canes, balanced clusters and small berries with resilient skins.
 Shoot thinning, suckering and crop paring are all integral parts of our annual cycle with an ideal to farm as simply as possible, resulting in the harvest of healthy fruit early in the season that requires no adjustments and little intervention.